mrmdudek/Dahua-DEE1010B-S2/Dahua_DEE1010B_S2/README.md

 # Why to use your hardware and this library instead of buy DEE1010B_S2?
 Educational purpose, Interacting with other system (eg. home assistant), Cheaper

-# Bugs / not working
+# Bugs / not working / not tested
-FBK not implemented
+FBK not implemented,
-button not tested
+button not tested,
-RS485 additional bus for card reader not implemented
+RS485 additional bus for card reader not implemented, other boards not tested and not compiled